htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     The name of this resource; typically the same value as the ``Machine`` attribute, but could be customized by the site administrator.
-On SMP machines, the *condor_startd* will divide the CPUs up into separate slots, each with with a unique name.
+On SMP machines, the *condor_startd* will divide the CPUs up into separate slots, each with a unique name.
 These names will be of the form "slot#@full.hostname", for example, "slot1@vulture.cs.wisc.edu", which signifies slot number 1 from vulture.cs.wisc.edu.